grzegorz-grzeda/event-handler/README.md

 1. This is a small and simple library, so you have to ensure, that callbacks can access external resources in a safe manner.
 When calling `send_event_to_handlers()` from an ISR or other thread, the callback has to have e.g. a queue, mutex, semaphore, etc. mechanism to cross the thread barrier safely.

+## Initialize
+Download dependencies by running `g2epm download` in the project root.

 ## Run tests
 Just run `./test.sh`.